eladnava/shutapp-android/README.md

 ## Usage

-1. Clone the repository locally
+1. Download the [APK](app/app-release.apk) to your computer
-2. Open the project with Android Studio
+2. Install it by running `adb install app-release.apk`
-3. Run the application on a rooted device
+3. Open the application on your device
 4. Grant root access to ShutApp when requested
 5. Grant notificaiton access to ShutApp when requested
 6. Configure all of your muted groups to display notifications when muted -- this is what invokes ShutApp to run and mark them as read